jblindsay/fp_denoise/README.md

 Installing
 ----------

-After installing the [Nim compiler](https://nim-lang.org/install.html) on your computer, open a terminal (command prompt), change the working directory to the folder containing the source code and type the following:
+After downloading the source code in the repository and installing the [Nim compiler](https://nim-lang.org/install.html) on your computer, open a terminal (command prompt), change the working directory to the folder containing the source code and type the following:

 ```
 >> nim c -d:release wb_denoise.nim